chinokikiss/GSV-TTS-Lite/README_EN.md

 - **Hardware Requirements**:
   - **OS**: Windows only.
   - **GPU**: NVIDIA GPU with at least **4GB** VRAM.
   - **VRAM Note**: The `Qwen3-ASR` model is integrated by default.
-If VRAM is insufficient, you can disable the ASR module via parameters in `run.bat` to save space.
+If VRAM is insufficient, you can disable the ASR module via parameters in `go-webui.bat` to save space.
 - **Download Link**: [Placeholder]
 - **Instructions**:
   1. Download and extract the package (ensure the path contains no Chinese characters).
-  2. Double-click `run.bat` and wait for the web UI to launch.
+  2. Double-click `go-webui.bat` and wait for the web UI to launch.
   3. Start experiencing high-speed voice synthesis!

 ## Deployment (For Developers)